pendulum-project/ntpd-rs/docs/guide/installation.md

 #### FreeBSD

-This is the [rc script](https://github.com/freebsd/freebsd-ports/blob/main/net/ntpd-rs/files/ntp_daemon.in) used by the FreeBSD port of ntpd-rs.
+This is the [rc script](https://github.com/freebsd/freebsd-ports/blob/main/net/ntpd-rs/files/ntp_daemon.in) used by the [ntpd-rs package on freshports](https://www.freshports.org/net/ntpd-rs/).

 ```sh
 #!/bin/sh